Key details

 Senior Lecturer in Data Science (AI and Ethics)

-Stef Garasto is a Senior Lecturer in Data Science at the University of Greenwich, with a focus on Natural Language Processing as well as ethics and justice in data science.
+Stef Garasto is a Senior Lecturer in Data Science at the University of Greenwich, with a focus on machine learning, participatory approaches to data science, and the ethics of algorithmic systems.

 Prior to joining Greenwich, Stef worked a researcher at Imperial College London and at Nesta.
 As a Principal Researcher in Data Science at Nesta, they used novel sources of data and machine learning algorithms with a view to building a more resilient and inclusive labour market.
 This included developing measures of jobs accessibility and skill demand using a variety of datasets.